cambridge-water-polo/cambridge-water-polo.github.io/_pages/faq.md

 <br>

 ### Parents
 Parents are critical to support the CWP program.
-Support is needed for game scorers, fundraising, marketing, photographers, end of season banquet committee, etc.  Please indicate on the athlete registration form what area of supporting the program you can help out with.
+Support is needed for assistant coaches, game scorers, fundraising, marketing, photographers, end of season banquet committee, etc.  Please indicate on the athlete registration form what area of supporting the program you can help out with.
+If everyone helps out, it makes it a whole lot easier for all.
+Thank you.

 <br>